12abhiahek/-Dolphins_Kart_Pvt_Ltd-Assesment/README.md

 - This Java application processes dice roll expressions from an input file and outputs the results as a JSON file.
 - It supports standard polyhedral dice with various sides (e.g., d4, d6, d8, d10, d12, d20) and allows combinations of dice rolls, addition, subtraction, and integer modifiers.

+  # Table Of Contents
+ * 1. Features
+ * 2. Languages
+ * 3. Project Structure
+ * 4. Usage
+ * 5. Input Format
+ * 6. Output Format
+ * 7. How To Run Application
+ * 8. Troubleshooting
+ * 10. Contact

  # Features
 - Dice Roll Evaluation: Supports expressions like 2d6 + d8 + 4 or D20 - 1 + 4d12.
-- JSON Output: Outputs results with the calculated roll, minimum possible result, and maximum possible result.
+- JSON Output: Outputs results with the calculated roll, minimum possible result, and maximum possible result

  # Languages:
  - Java